 But what are the disadvantages?
 Remember that all forms of investing have risks, and that is true with bonds as well.

 - Taxable.
-Whatever you earn from them is subject to capital gains tax of 20%.
+Whatever you earn from them is subject to tax of 20%.
 You don’t get the entire interest as your income earned, unlike in long term negotiable certificate of deposit (LTNCD) when held to maturity.

 - Risk of default, also called credit risk, is a situation where the company cannot pay the interest on the due date or the principal amount on maturity.
 That’s why credit ratings companies exist such as Standard & Poors and Philippine Rating Services Corp.
 (PhilRating) that assess the credit-worthiness of the companies and their issued bonds.